Overview

 Flexible sigmoidoscopy

-A flexible sigmoidoscopy is a procedure to look at your large bowel (colon).
+A flexible sigmoidoscopy is a procedure to look at the left side of your large bowel (colon).
 It uses a thin, flexible tube called an endoscope.
 This is about the thickness of your little finger, with a camera and light at one end.

 It is passed through your bottom (anus) and carefully moved around your large bowel by a specially trained doctor or nurse, called an endoscopist.